konashevich/olexi-mcp/readme.md

 ## Acknowledgements
 This project builds upon AustLII’s open access to legal materials and the MCP ecosystem for structured tool orchestration.
 We aim to advance practical research methods in Law & Technology while respecting the systems and communities that make such research possible.

+## License
+MIT — see the LICENSE file for details.
+If you prefer a permissive license with an explicit patent grant, consider Apache-2.0.